-Finnish families have enjoyed the privilege of the maternity package for 80 years.
+Finnish families have enjoyed the privilege of the maternity package, the Finnish baby box, for 80 years.
 The Maternity Grants Act came into effect in 1937 and the first maternity packages were distributed the following year.
 Starting from 1949, the benefit has been granted to all expectant mothers, regardless of the family’s level of income.

 Wide interest in maternity package